 How do you get a 100-foot octopus onto an aquarium roof?

 No, it’s not the first line of a joke.
-It’s just one of the challenges faced by the Zoolights crew at Point Defiance Zoo & Aquarium as they spend most of October and November prepping for the 31-year-old holiday lights show.
+It’s just one of the challenges faced by the Zoolights crew at Point Defiance Zoo & Aquarium as they spend most of October and November prepping for the decades-long holiday lights show.
 But it’s a challenge they clearly relish.

 Zip ties and poles